 Kunming

-caption: Yuantong Temple Kunming (昆明; Kūnmíng) is the capital of Yunnan Province in China.
+Kunming (昆明; Kūnmíng) is the capital of Yunnan Province in China.
 Known in China as the City of Eternal Spring, Kunming is at an almost-tropical latitude but with a 2000 m (6600 ft) altitude, which gives it a very temperate climate.
 However, in winter it has been known to snow, so if visiting in December–February, pack warm.
 Also, when it rains - it's cold.

-In addition to its own charms, Kunming serves as a base from which to explore Yunnan province.
+In addition to its own charms, Kunming serves as a base from which to explore Yunnan Province.
 Some routes to or from Kunming are described in Hong Kong to Kunming overland.
 The most popular route within Yunnan runs north and west from Kunming, and is described in Yunnan tourist trail.
 Kunming is also the jumping off point for trips to the tropical paradise area Xishuangbanna down in southern Yunnan near the Laotian border.

 Kunming Halal Explorer